-(1) Total amount of loans: The total amount of the Company's loans shall not exceed 40% of the Company's net value. - (2) The loan amount of each individual borrower of companies or businesses that have business dealings with the Company shall not exceed the amount of transactions between the two parties in the past year.
-The amount of business transactions refers to the higher of the amount of goods purchased or sold between the parties, and shall not - ex ceed 20% of the Company's net value.
-(3) For companies or businesses that have a short-term financing need, the loan amount of each individual borrover shall not exceed the amount of transactions between the two parties in the most recent year and not exceed 40% of the Company's net value. - Note 6: Subsidiary Your Chang Capital Corporation Procedures for Lending Funds to Others
+- (1) Total amount of loans: The total amount of the Company's loans shall not exceed 40% of the Company's net value.
+(2) For companies or businesses that have business dealings with the Company, the loan amount of each individual borrowers shall not exceed the amount of transactions between the two parties in the most recent year and not exceed 40% of the Company net value - (3) For companies or businesses that have a short-term financing need, the loan amount of each individual borrower shall not exceed the amount of transactions between the two parties in the most recent year and not exceed 40% of the Company's net value - (1) Total amount of loans: The total amount of the Company) loans shall not exceed 40% of the Company's net value. - (2) The loan amount of each individual borrower of companies or businesses that have business dealings with the Company shall not exceed the amount of transactions between the two parties in the past year.
+The amount of business transactions refers to the higher of the amount of goods purchased or sold between the parties, and shall not - (3) For companies or businesses that have a short-term financing need, the loan amount of each individual borrover shall not exceed the amount of transactions between the two parties in the most recent year and not exceed 40% of the Company's net value. - Note 6: Subsidiary Youe Chung Capital Corporation Procedures for Lending Funds to Others - Note: No consumery From the total amount of the Company's net value.

-(1) Total amount of loans: The total amount of the Company's loans shall not exceed 40% of the Company's net value.
+(1) Total amount of loans.
+The total amount of the Company's loans shall not exceed 40% of the Company's net value.

-(2) For companies or businesses that have a short-term financing need, the loan amount of each individual borrower shall not exceed the amount of transactions between the two parties in the most recent year and not exceed 40% of the Company's net value. - Note 7: Subsidiary Pilot Energy Co., Ltd. Procedures for Lending Funds to Others:
+(2) For companies or businesses that have a short-term financing need, the loan amount of each individual borrower shall not exceed the amount of transactions between the two parties in the most recent year and not exceed 40% of the Company's net value.

+Note 7: Subadiany Pilot Energy Co., Ltd. Procedures for Lending Funds to Others:

-- The Company shall not loan funds to any of its shareholders or any other person except under the following circumstances:
+- The Company shall not loan funds to any of its dareholders or any other person except under the following circumstances: